frostbone25/Unity-Voxel-Tracer/README.md

 # Unity Voxel Tracer

 Work in progress voxel tracer.
-This at the moment is intended to be an offline solution for lighting, so real-time framerates are not a goal at the moment.
+This is intended to be an offline solution for generating lighting/volumetrics.

-With that said, there is still a LOT more to be improved and done...

 ### Features
 - Direct Lighting *(Directional, Spot, Point, Area)*